RedPointGlobal/redpoint-aml/README.md

 ```
 cd redpoint-mercury
 ```
-- Execute the following Helm command to install RPI on your Kubernetes cluster, using the configurations set in your ```values.yaml``` file:
+- Execute the following Helm command to install Mercury on your Kubernetes cluster, using the configurations set in your ```values.yaml``` file:
 ```
 helm install redpoint-mercury redpoint-mercury/ --values values.yaml